Fudan-iGEM/2025-wiki/pages/sustainable.md

 ### Stakeholder Feedback

 Participants affirmed the value of our sensory-friendly research methods.
 They noted that the use of colors allowed them to “express more precisely,”  and articulate aspects of their illness that were previously “hard to put into words.”
-Building on this feedback, we developed a **Sensory-Friendly Research Toolkit**, designed to make such participatory approaches replicable in broader contexts.
+Building on this feedback, we developed a [Sensory-Friendly Research Toolkit](/Inclusivity/), designed to make such participatory approaches replicable in broader contexts.

 ## **Deliver**